Banking Act 1979

 The Banking Act 1979 (c.
-37) was an act of the Parliament of the United Kingdom enacted in the wake of the secondary banking crisis of 1973–1975 to extend the Bank of England's regulatory powers over lenders (banks) and to provide protections for their depositors.
+37) is an act of the Parliament of the United Kingdom that was enacted in the wake of the secondary banking crisis of 1973–1975 to extend the Bank of England's regulatory powers over lenders (banks) and to provide protections for their depositors.

+Subsequent developments

+The act was substantially repealed by the Banking Act 1987.